-As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £240 million in 2015 to £340 million in 2018.
-This growth has been achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.
+As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £270 million in 2016 to £340 million in 2019.
+The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.

 The syndicate underwrites a broad cross section of classes, historically short tail in nature although longer tail business has become an increasing part of the account in recent years.
 The classes of business written include marine, property, energy and utility on predominantly a short tail basis; and casualty, liability marine and energy and elements of the UK insurance and specialty classes with longer tail characteristics.
-The syndicate underwrites business on a global basis from London, via a service company in Singapore, AUA, which has a branch office in Sydney and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.
+The syndicate underwrites business on a global basis from London, via a service company in Singapore, AUA, which has two branch offices in Australia and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.

-ASML has been granted approval by Lloyd's to establish a Special Purpose Arrangement ("SPA"), SPA 6134, to be managed alongside Syndicate 2121.
-The SPA, sponsored and to be capitalised by the Hannover Re group, will write quota share reinsurances of business written by Syndicate 2121 as the host syndicate.
+In 2018 ASML established a Special Purpose Arrangement, Syndicate 6134, to be managed alongside Syndicate 2121.
+Syndicate 6134, sponsored and capitalised by the Hannover Re group, underwrites quota share reinsurances of business written by Syndicate 2121 as the host syndicate.
 Syndicate 2121 will retain at least 10% of the business introduced by the sponsor.

-It is intended that the SPA will underwrite gross net written premium in 2018 of £22.6 million across various classes of business within the underwriting capability of the host syndicate.
-The expectation is that the SPA will develop into something more substantial over time particularly in terms of premium volume.
+Syndicate 6134 underwrote gross net written premium in 2018 of £19.5 million across specific classes of business within the underwriting capability of the host syndicate.
+For the 2019 year of account the expectation is that Syndicate 6134 will underwrite £29.8 million of gross net premium and that this will increase further over time.
 Syndicate 2121 receives an overriding commission in respect of these arrangements.
-The quota share contracts are initially being underwritten on a funds withheld basis although amounts may be advanced in future to enable the SPA to finance its standalone obligations.
+The quota share contracts are being underwritten on a funds withheld basis although amounts may be advanced if needed to enable Syndicate 6134 to finance its standalone obligations.